MariusBujor/Project1_ci/README.md

   - No errors were found when passing through the official [w3c jigsaw validator](https://jigsaw.w3.org/css-validator/).

 ### Accessibility
-Accessibility was tested with both Chome Lighthouse and [a11y contrast checker](https://color.a11y.com/) and no issues were found.
+Accessibility was tested with both Chrome Lighthouse and [a11y contrast checker](https://color.a11y.com/) and no issues were found.

 ### Compatibility